Cloone: History

 The Justinian plague of Mohill barony badly affected the Cloone area in the 6th century.
 Bernard Kilrane who died in 1900 AD aged 111 years at Tawnymore near Cloone, was perhaps the oldest recorded Irishman.
 Throughout at least the 19th and 20th centuries, an impressive number of annual fairs were held at Cloone on - 12 February, 5 April, 26 May, 13 June (or 14th), 10 July, 26 August, 29 September, 2 November and 20 December.

 Historian Guy Beiner has called attention to a curious apocryphal incident remembered in local folk memory, whereby it was believed that during the rebellion of 1798, the chains that were used by the insurgents to draw the cannons of the French invasion army led by General Humbert were allegedly stolen during a night stopover at Cloone and it was claimed that this theft resulted in the defeat of the rebels at the Battle of Ballinamuck.
 Local tradition has it that the French soldiers camped in a field in the centre of the village, still in existence, and known as the 'camp field'.

 A monastery was founded at Cloone in 570, by Saint Fraoch.
 Stone archaeological evidence, including fragments of a celtic high cross and the monastery, have been found and placed on display in a local cemetery where the monastery used to be.

-An Royal Irish Constabulary (RIC) barracks was occupied until 1920 in the village.
+A Royal Irish Constabulary (RIC) barracks was occupied until 1920 in the village.
 The building that used to be the barracks was later demolished during the construction of the present day Catholic church.

 Back in 1925, Cloone village comprised 22 houses, 7 being licensed to sell alcohol.
 In recent years housing stock has been added to by the creation of the local authority Lakeview Housing Estate at the centre of the village.

 Village shops which have closed in recent times include Doherty's, Tiernan's and Mitchell's.
 A petrol pump used to exist in front of McKeon's Bar and Lounge.
 The village no longer has a post office.